-Are you one of the billion people who has played Monopoly?
+Are you one of the billion people who have played Monopoly?

 Monopoly was created by the Parker Brothers and is subtitled as ‘The Fast-Dealing Property Trading Game’.

-Simply out, the aim of the game is to dominate the market as a single entity.
+Simply put, the aim of the game is to dominate the market as a single entity.

 The earliest game can be traced back to 1903.

 This version was created by Elizabeth Maggie, who wanted a game to understand tax.

 Two famous characters are Jake the Jailbird and Officer Edgar Mallory.